smnayd/EssoAutomationProject-Backend/README.md

 # Esso Otomation Application Project - Backend

 This project was my internship project.
-The project is creating a website to see cities and countries, and users may also create, delete or update a new city/country.
+The project is creating a website to see cities and countries, and users may also create, delete or update a new or exist city/country.

 In database,
 I used `Entity Framework First Code Approach`.
 I created 3 entities called user, city, country.